gLaSDI: Parametric Physics-informed Greedy Latent Space Dynamics Identification: Numerical results

-After training, the gLaSDI model is applied for predictions by Algorithm \ref{alg:glasdi_eval}, where different values of $k$ are used for KNN convex interpolation of the DI coefficient matrix of the testing parameter.
+After training, the gLaSDI model is applied for predictions by Algorithm \ref{alg:glasdi_eval}, where different values of $k$ are used for \RB{k-NN} convex interpolation of the DI coefficient matrix of the testing parameter.
 Fig. \ref{fig.1d_burger_k1greedy_mre} shows the maximum relative errors in the parameter space $\mathcal{D}^h$ evaluated with different values of $k$.
 The number on each box denotes the maximum relative error of the associated parameter case.
 The black square boxes indicate the locations of the sampled parameter points.
 The distance between the sampled parameter points located in the interior domain of $\mathcal{D}^h$ is relatively larger than that near the domain corners/boundaries.
 That means the interior sampled parameter points tend to have a larger \textit{trust region} within which the model prediction accuracy is high.
-It can also be observed that model evaluation with $k>1$ produces higher accuracy with the maximum relative error in $\mathcal{D}^h$ \XH{as around $2\%$}, smaller than the target tolerance $tol = 5\%$, which is contributed by the KNN convex interpolation that exploits \textit{trust region} of local DI models. \XH{Compared with the high-fidelity simulation based on an in-house Python code, the gLaSDI model achieves 450$\times$ speed-up.}
+It can also be observed that model evaluation with $k>1$ produces higher accuracy with around $2\%$ maximum relative error in $\mathcal{D}^h$, smaller than the target tolerance $tol = 5\%$, which is contributed by the \RB{k-NN} convex interpolation that exploits \textit{trust region} of local DI models. \RB{Compared with the high-fidelity simulation (in-house Python code) that has an around $2\%$ maximum relative error with respect to the high-fidelity data used for gLaSDI training, the gLaSDI model achieves 89$\times$ speed-up.
+More information about the speed-up performance of gLaSDI for the 1D Burgers problem can be found in \ref{appendix:1d_burger:speedup}.}

 \paragraph{Adaptive greedy sampling with $k=4$}